20 of the Most Common Bug, Insect, and Pest Phobias

 Musophobia is a very common phobia and can easily extend to other critters that resemble mice or rats, such as hamsters.
 There are a lot of reasons people might have this phobia, such as the long tails, their teeth, or their ability to scurry around.

-The good news is that this is one of the easier phobias to cure (although that doesn’t mean you’ll suddenly want to start breeding mice as pets).
+The good news is that this is one of the easier phobias to cure.
+Of course, that doesn’t mean you’ll suddenly want to start breeding mice as pets.

 fear of snakes